Tulbaghia acutiloba: Range

 Tulbaghia acutiloba is found in the countries of Botswana, Eswatini, Lesotho, and the eastern portions of South Africa.
 In South Africa, it is found in the provinces of Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, and North West.
 In Botswana, it is found in the southeastern portion of the country.

 Habitat

 The preferred habitat of Tulbaghia acutiloba is dry, rocky, grasslands of an elevation up to 1800 m.

-Human interactions
+Uses

 The leaves of the plant are edible, and young plants are eaten as food.
 In the provinces of Eastern Cape and KwaZulu-Natal, it is used as a culinary herb.
 Traditionally, T. acutiloba was used to treat various illnesses, including infectious diseases and hypertension.

 Conservation

 In an assessment of South African plants in 2009 by Raimondo et al., Tulbaghia acutiloba was ranked as "Least Concern".

 Etymology

 The generic epiphet Tulbaghia is derived from Ryk Tulbagh, the governor of the Cape of Good Hope.
 Tulbagh's extensive correspondences with Carl Linnaeus included sending him 200 plant specimens, among which was a specimen of Tulbaghia acutiloba sent in 1769 which led to its description.
 The specific epiphet acutilobus denotes the plant's "sharply pointed lobes", from the Latin acutus "acute, pointed" and lobus "lobe", which likely refers to the flower's tepals.

 It is commonly known as "Wild Garlic" in the English language.
 It is also known locally as "Wildeknoffel" in Afrikaans, "isihihi" in the Xhosa language, "ishaladi lezinyoka" in the Zulu language, and "motsuntsunyane" or "sefothafotha" in the Southern Sotho language.